Treating Hashimoto's without Thyroid Medication

 Jennifer saw really great results without using very many supplements.

 - T3 Conversion Booster - This product helps improve T4 to T3 conversion as well as thyroid receptor sensitivity.
+T3 is the most powerful thyroid hormone and placing a priority on creating more of it is almost always a good idea.

-- Thyroid Adrenal Reset Complex - This product helps target both adrenal function, thyroid function, reduces inflammation, and helps improve stress resilience.
+- Thyroid Adrenal Reset Complex - This product helps target adrenal function, thyroid function, reduces inflammation, and helps improve stress resilience.

 Many, if not all, cases of Hashimoto's are associated with low Vitamin D levels.